RIDS | Tygerberg Doctoral OfficePhD Application

 Thank you for your interest in pursuing a PhD degree in the Faculty of Medicine and Health Sciences of Stellenbosch University.
-This faculty ranks among the top 150 medical and health schools in the world (Times Higher Education rankings 2023, up from the top 200 in the previous round).
+This faculty ranks among the top 175 medical and health schools in the world (Times Higher Education rankings 2024) - up from the top 200 in 2022).
 Candidates from across South Africa and the world compete for the limited number of places in our PhD programmes.
 Information on the basic requirements for admission to one of our fifty odd doctoral programmes, can be found on page 197 of our Faculty's yearbook,

 at this link.
-Our campus, with its internationally-acclaimed research facilities, is situated in the picturesque Tygerberg area of Cape Town, South Africa, and incorporates a ground-breaking new
+Our campus is situated in the picturesque Tygerberg area of Cape Town, South Africa, and incorporates a ground-breaking new

-All new candidates are expected to see a PhD research protocol through the review process and submit an application within 6 months from acceptance; to complete the ethical approval process within a further two months, and on approval, to complete the full PhD dissertation within a further period of
+All students entering the PhD programme are expected to see a research protocol through the review process and submit an ethics application within 6 months; to complete the ethical approval process within a further three months, and on approval, to complete the full PhD dissertation within a further period of

-two years.
-The programme is intensive, but it can also be done on a part-time basis (one year for proposal review, five months for the ethics process, and three years for research and submission).
+two to three years.
+The programme is intensive, but it can also be done on a part-time basis (one year for proposal review, six months for the ethics process, and a further three years for research and submission).
 Much of this work will be your own, independent responsibility.
 For the most part, the required contact time will be determined by your allocated supervisor/s.

 Should you wish to apply, please be sure to have the following ready:

-- A referenced research concept paper of 2 to 3 pages, aligned with SU & FMHS research priorities
+A referenced research concept paper of 2 to 3 pages, aligned with SU & FMHS research priorities

-- Up-to-date applicant CV with 1-page motivation letter as cover
+- Up-to-date applicant CV with 1-page motivation letter included as cover

 - Sufficient funds for your application and study fees